Derek Boogaard: Minnesota Wild

 Boogaard signed a professional contract with the Minnesota Wild, and they placed Boogaard with the Louisiana IceGators of the ECHL to finish the 2002–03 season.
 His coaches were told to develop him as an enforcer.
 They did not foresee him making it to the NHL, but his work ethic impressed them.
 "Give him credit", one later told The New York Times.
 "This guy willed his way to the NHL."

 In 33 games with Louisiana, Boogaard had a goal and three points, along with a team high 240 PIM.
 In two playoff games, Boogaard had no points and no penalty minutes.
 He continued his skating and boxing lessons off the rink.
 He worked out by running up hills and practised his skills, both with coaches and on his own.

 Chronic pain from older injuries grew during his time in the minors.
 His shoulder ached from an old collarbone fracture.
 One morning his back pain was so intense he could not lace his own skates.
 The team doctors frequently dispensed various medications to players so they could cope with such pain and the stressful schedule.
 Boogaard is said to have taken advantage of this.

 The next season he was assigned to the Houston Aeros of the AHL, where he had no goals and four points in 53 games.
 His 207 PIM led the Aeros.
 In the playoffs, appeared in two games, earning an assist, while posting 16 PIM.

-With the 2004–05 NHL lock-out cancelling the NHL season, Boogaard returned to the Aeros for the 2004–05 season, as he scored a goal and five points in 56 games, as well as leading the team with 259 PIM.
+With the 2004–05 NHL lockout cancelling the NHL season, Boogaard returned to the Aeros for the 2004–05 season, as he scored a goal and five points in 56 games, as well as leading the team with 259 PIM.
 In five playoff games, Boogaard had no points, and put up 38 PIM.

 In Houston his fame as an enforcer began to grow, as he was winning his fights.
 The team ran replays of his fights on the arena's video board, calling it the "Boogeyman Cam".
 They gave out a bobblehead of Boogaard, complete with bobbling fists.
 An opposing coach told his Aeros counterparts that Boogaard was their team's most valuable player due to his intimidating presence.

 Boogaard made his NHL debut in the 2005–06 season.
 He made the Wild roster coming out of training camp when coach Jacques Lemaire saw the same intimidating effect on other teams his opposing coaches had, as well as the young player's propensity for winning fights.